 SUPERB FIG Ficus superba Miq.
 (1867) SECTION: SYCOMOROUS

-Latin: Superb – no doubt referring to the magnificent spectacle of this fig when fruiting, with branches covered in dense agglomerations of ramiflorus figs.
+Latin: Superb – no doubt referring to the magnificent spectacle of this fig when fruiting, with branches covered in dense agglomerations of ramiflorus purple figs spotted white.

 Plant: Medium size strangler to 30m.
-In S E Asia a scarce fig of coastal districts.
+In S E Asia a scarce fig of coastal districts and small islands of the South China and Java seas.

 Leaf: Large leaf, up to 20cm long x 12cm wide with a long petiole (leaf stalk) up to 12cm.